azv3/MGTA603-Final-Project/README.md

-# MGTA603 – Final Project
-Group 7: Hospital Operations & Patient Care Platform
+## Hospital Operations & Patient Care Platform

 This project builds a SQL + NoSQL pipeline for analyzing hospital operations using synthetic EHR data (2017-2019).
 We focus on patient flow, department utilization, and provider workload to support operational decision-making.